- Experiential Learning

 Social Impact Week

 The SEC organizes a week of social impact-related events for the Business School community.
 Student organizers partner with peer clubs at the School to showcase social impact in various industries, such as the Real Estate Association, Retail and Luxury Goods, Black Business Student Association, and Columbia Women in Business Clubs.
-The event ends with the “Social Impact Cluster Auction Night,” which is a student-led fundraising night for summer fellows.
+The event ends with the “Social Impact Cluster Auction Night,” which is a student-led fundraising night for Social Enterprise Summer Fellows.

 Spark Workshop Series